alastairreid/verifast-play/README.md

   The challenge here is slicing an object off the front of a contiguous block of memory and converting it to a struct.

-- malloc1.c - a memory allocator that supports free
+- malloc1.c and malloctest.c - a memory allocator that supports free

   The challenge here is that entries on the freelist have been padded out to some larger size and we have to use the techniques in padding.c to